 “In three days,” Amiryan says with a grin, “we built a beautiful decolonial network.”

 Cross-border activism is also at the heart of Ukrainian efforts to keep experiences of community-building alive in neighboring Belarus.

 “Repression and war have taught us the same lesson”, says Ivan Omelian, a Ukrainian trainer on institutional development of communities, now working on Belarus.

-With his Good Neighbor Agency set up in 2020, Omelian supports what is left of Belarusian local communities and initiatives set up during the protest movement.
+With an NGO set up in 2020, Omelian supports what is left of Belarusian local communities and initiatives set up during the protest movement.
 Even if times are tough, “communities are the only way to build sustainable social structures,” he says.
 “In fact they are the best spaces for decolonization.”

 Focusing even more inward, many activists keep coming back to the importance of self-decolonization.

 “We have to start with our personal place, our person, our memory,” says Nogoibaeva, the Kyrgyz expert.

 For Mariam Naiem, an Afghan-Ukrainian activist, artist, and cultural studies expert, who reaches tens of thousands of followers with her messages on Russian colonialism and cultural repression, poetry was central.
 Delving deep into the work of Ukrainian national poet Taras Shevchenko enabled her to find a personal path to decolonization.

 “Everyone has a way,” she says.
 “It starts with me.
 With each one of us.”